Ballarat North

 Throughout the entire PSP process the VPA are actively engaging with the Registered Aboriginal Party for the area; the Wadawurrung Traditional Owners Aboriginal Corporation (WTOAC).

-The PSP process will include both a Cultural Values Assessment of the precinct and an Aboriginal Cultural Heritage Impact Assessment.
-The former will identify the intangible cultural heritage values associated with the site and provide recommendations to inform the recognition of these values through the structure plan and subsequent development.
-The latter will identify the tangible cultural heritage and propose measures for protection and conservation.
+The PSP process will include a Cultural Values Assessment which will identify the cultural heritage values associated with the precinct and provide recommendations to inform the recognition of these values through the structure plan and subsequent development.

 The project is to be undertaken through the PSP 2.0 process.
-This process offers several opportunities for landowners and community stakeholders to contribute to the development of the framework plan.
-The VPA project team will facilitate a series of workshops throughout the process, which provide opportunities for the community to pitch ideas for precinct outcomes, contribute the project visioning and design ideas.
-The best way to stay updated with the PSP process and get involved in upcoming workshops is to sign-up to our newsletter via the Subscribe Now option on the right of screen.
+This process offers several opportunities for landowners and agencies to contribute to the development of the PSP.
+The VPA project team will facilitate a series of workshops throughout the process, which provide opportunities to pitch ideas for precinct outcomes, contribute the project visioning and design ideas.
+The best way to stay updated with the PSP process and get involved in upcoming workshops is to sign-up to our newsletter by entering your details into the Subscribe now fields on the right of screen.

 The Burrumbeet Creek is identified as a key environmental feature of the area.
 An Integrated Water Management and Drainage technical assessment will be undertaken as part of the preliminary technical studies.
 These consultantled assessments will model potential flood impacts and inform design outcomes which provide community resilience to flooding.